Table of Contents

 There is no clear evidence to prove one way or another at the moment, but certain dog food brands may be better than others.

-Some people choose to feed their dogs raw diets even though raw feeding is still a highly debatable topic.
+Some people choose to feed their dogs raw diets even though raw feeding is still a highly debated topic.

 Practicing safe raw feeding principles can be healthier and easier for the dog's liver than many commercial dog food brands, particularly the cheap non-prescription formulas.